autoneg/anl2025/docs/docs/tutorials/tutorial_develop.md

     - `ResponseType.END_NEGOTIATION`, ends the negotiation immediately (pass `None` as the second member of the response).
 2. A counter offer (in case of rejection), the received offer (in case of acceptance) or `None` if ending the negotiation.

+### Properties available from the undelying Controller

+### Properties and methods available through the NMI

 The negotiator can use the following objects to help it implement its strategy:

 - `self.nmi` A [SAONMI](https://negmas.readthedocs.io/en/latest/api/negmas.sao.SAONMI.html) that gives you access to all the settings of this negotiation and provide some simple helpers: